New & Used Volkswagen Touareg: In Depth

 GET A FREE PRICE QUOTE

 The Volkswagen Touareg is a mid-size SUV that’s one of the most rugged and sturdily built SUVs on the market.
 It has a softer, car-like appearance that lends itself to being easily misunderstood.
-It competes with the Toyota Highlander and 4Runner, Ford Explorer, Jeep Grand Cherokee, and the Honda Pilot.
+It competes with the Honda Pilot, Jeep Grand Cherokee, Ford Explorer, and the Toyota 4Runner and Highlander.

 First introduced to the U.S. for the 2004 model year, the Touareg looks far more like a tall wagon than a truck; but it has more trucklike ability than most modern utility vehicles, with ruggedness for off-roading and impressive trailer-towing ability.
 Early models were powered by either a 220-horsepower, 3.2-liter V-6 (actually VW's narrow-angle VR6 engine) or a 310-hp, 4.2-liter V-8.
 Later that year—and also for the 2006 model year, but not for 2005—VW made what is still regarded by some to be the king of the Touareg models: a Touareg TDI model, powered by a turbocharged, direct-injection diesel V-10, making 310 hp and 553 pound-feet of torque, giving the Touareg the ability to tow heavy trailer loads without breaking a sweat.
 V-6 Touareg models were a different story entirely; with just 220 horsepower to move more than 5,000 pounds—and not a lot of low-rev torque from the VR6—the engine felt overwhelmed and performance was sluggish even though the six-speed automatic transmission had Tiptronic manual control and did its best.
 A new 276-hp, 3.6-liter version of the VR6, introduced for 2007, was the first V-6 model to feel adequate.
 The V-8 models aren't downright fast either, but they accelerate briskly enough and cruise comfortably; they were also upgraded to 350 hp in 2007.